appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Fusion-to-echart-guide.md

 # Convert FusionCharts to ECharts

+This guide shows you how to convert your existing Fusion chart into Echarts.

-Starting Mar 1, 2024 fusion chart will be deprecated in Appsmith, which means all instances of chart widgets where custom fusion chart is being used will show a watermark.
-We advise you to migrate your chart to e-chart as soon as possible.
-This how to guide covers an example on how to do so for a bubble chart type.
+Starting March 1, 2024, Fusion Charts face deprecation in Appsmith.
+Consequently, instances of Chart widgets with custom Fusion Charts display a watermark.
+Migration to ECharts is recommended at your earliest convenience.
+This guide provides an example of how to migrate a bubble chart type.

-### Step 1: Pre-requisites for fusion chart
+## Prerequisites

+* A Chart widget with Fusion Chart already configured.

 If you already have a bubble chart in your chart widget using the custom fusion chart option, please follow along with your own data.